coendvrs/nextcloud-and-mysql-in-docker-compose/README.md

 If everything went correctly you should now have a fully operational Ubuntu Machine up and running within a command prompt or in powershell.
 This part covers basic post-installation tasks and basic system administration date and time configuration, managing users and groups, and gaining privileges.

 Open the terminal window and run the following command `sudo passwd root` and inputting your user password when prompted.
 You will then be prompted to create a new password for the root user account.
 Once you have finished this enter the following command and input your new password as requested. `su -`

+We will now be creating a new user account with root privilges in order to not have to use `sudo` in front of every command we use.
+Do this with the below commands.

+To create the new user we will use\
+`sudo adduser ubuntu_user`

+Next we add the user to the sudo system group\
+`sudo usermod -a -G sudo ubuntu_user`

+And finally we add root privilges in order to save time in the long run\
+`# gpasswd -a username sudo`

 ## Docker Installation